 Today, we mourn the timely passing of a dear but increasingly obsolete—and obstinate—friend, Master Patient Index.

 It’s time for organizations to stop performing MPI cleanups.
-Verato offers a subscription service that lets organizations prevent duplicates from being created in the first place.
+Verato offers a Referential Matching plug-in that works continuously to find and remediate duplicates an EHR or EMPI has missed, and that prevent duplicates from being created in the first place.

 A recent study published in the AHIMA journal “Perspectives in Health Information Management” analyzed what data errors cause duplicate patient records.
 But duplicates can be found and prevented without the need for data governance.

 If you’ve ever renovated a house or bought a “fixer-upper,” you know all about sweat equity—it’s the painstaking investment of time and labor that goes into the project.
-What you might not know is when you buy a modern identity matching solution—whether a Data Quality (DQ), Master Data Management (MDM), or Master Patient Index (MPI) tool—you are signing up for more sweat equity than you realize.
+What you might not know is when you buy a modern identity matching solution—whether a Master Data Management (MDM) or Master Patient Index (MPI) tool—you are signing up for more sweat equity than you realize.